vaibhavvatsbhartiya/School-Management-System-API/README.md

 3. Create route for Students.
 4. Create route for Teachers.
 5. Create route for Classes.
-6. Create route for Students, Teachers & Classes.
+6. Create controllers for Students, Teachers & Classes.
+7. Add JWT Auth.
+8. Protect routes to ensure only authorized users can perform operations.
+9. Allow uploading and updating profile images for students and teachers using Cloudinary.
-7. Attendance tracking.
+10. Attendance tracking.
-8. Exam and results management.
+11. Exam and results management.
-9. Class reports generation.
+12. Class reports generation.